home-assistant/home-assistant.io/source/_components/google_maps.markdown

 ## Configuration

 You first need to create an additional Google account and share your location with that account.
 This platform will use that account to fetch the location of your device(s).

-You have to setup sharing through the Google Maps app on your mobile phone.
+1. You have to setup sharing through the Google Maps app on your mobile phone.
 You can find more information [here](https://support.google.com/accounts?p=location_sharing).

-This platform will create a file named `.google_maps_location_sharing.cookies` extended with the slugified username where it caches your login session.
+2. You must use `mapscookiegettercli` to get a cookie file which can be used with this device tracker.
+See more information [here](#maps-cookie-getter)
+3. Save the cookie file to your Home Assistant configuration directory with the following name: `.google_maps_location_sharing.cookies.` followed by the slugified username of the NEW Google account.
+    - For example: if your email was `location.tracker@gmail.com`, the filename would be: `.google_maps_location_sharing.cookies.location_tracker_gmail_com`.

 <div class='note warning'>